niccolocorsani/Exif-Image-Viewer-Py/README.md

 # Exif-Image-Viewer-Py

 This is an implementation of the Exif image viewer tool.
-As you can see in the Requirments.txt file, the dependencies are listed below

 ## Requirements